-In addition to the WUAC's collective work, over the past 18 months there has been greater focus in Michigan on the impacts of climate change, including high water levels, reducing Michigan's carbon footprint, and addressing ageing water infrastructure.
-Michigan Governor Gretchen Whitmer recently ordered EGLE's Office of Climate and Energy to coordinate the state's efforts to achieve carbon neutrality by 2050 through development and implementation of the MI Healthy Climate Plan, outlined in Executive Order 2020-182 and Directive 2020-10.
-The creation of the MI Healthy Climate Plan, a comprehensive plan meant to protect public health and the environment while helping to develop new clean energy jobs by making Michigan fully carbon-neutral by 2050 provides an opportunity to bring water squarely into the energy conversation.
+In addition to the WUAC's collective work, there has been greater focus in Michigan on the impacts of climate change, including high water levels, reducing Michigan's carbon footprint, and addressing ageing water infrastructure.
+Michigan Governor Gretchen Whitmer has ordered EGLE's Office of Climate and Energy to coordinate the state's efforts to achieve carbon neutrality by 2050 through development and implementation of the MI Healthy Climate plan, outlined in Executive Order 2020-182 and Directive 2020-10.
+The creation of the MI Healthy Climate plan, a comprehensive plan meant to protect public health and the environment while helping to develop new clean energy jobs by making Michigan fully carbon-neutral by 2050, provides an opportunity to bring water squarely into the energy conversation.
+This plan is expected to be completed by March 2022.